 The spiritual guides of the race can present this formula of progress.
 They cannot guarantee its enactment, for humanity is left free to decide its own problems.
-Certain questions, therefore, emerge immediately and these I will present to you, but I can give no answers.
+Certain questions, therefore, emerge immediately.

-Will the great powers, Russia, the United States, and the British Commonwealth of Nations stand together for [page 56] the total good of humanity, or will they each proceed upon their separate way towards their own selfish objectives?
+Will the great powers, Russia, the United States, and the British Commonwealth of Nations stand together for the total good of humanity, or will they each proceed upon their separate way towards their own selfish objectives?

-Will the smaller powers as well as the great Powers (and among these I include France as she awakens to her international responsibilities) be willing to relinquish some of their so-called sovereignty in the interests of the whole?
+Will the smaller powers as well as the great Powers be willing to relinquish some of their so-called sovereignty in the interests of the whole?
 Will they attempt to view the world situation from the angle of humanity, or will they only see their own individual good?

 Will they omit the constant carping criticism which has distinguished the past and which breeds a growing hatred, and recognize that all nations are made up of human beings, at different stages of evolution, and conditioned by their background, race and environment?

-Will they be willing to leave each other free to shoulder individual responsibility and yet be willing ever to assist each other as members of one family and as animated by one human spirit, the spirit of God?
+Will they be willing to leave each other free to shoulder [Page 31] individual responsibility and yet be willing ever to assist each other as members of one family and as animated by one human spirit, the spirit of God?